 Every year, the NHA gives out awards to graduating seniors from Nantucket High School:

-- The Nantucket Historical Association Scholarship is awarded to a graduating senior of Nantucket High School who is pursuing a four-year college degree and has also demonstrated a commitment to Nantucket’s community through volunteer time and initiatives.
+- The Nantucket Historical Association Scholarship is awarded to graduating seniors of Nantucket High School who is pursuing a four-year college degree and has also demonstrated a commitment to Nantucket’s community through volunteer time and initiatives.